 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

-With that said, I love recipe innovation and it comes about naturally in our kitchen, with the way we eat and cook.
+I love recipe innovation and it comes about naturally in our kitchen, with the way we eat and cook.
 So this week I created Butter Tea, just by accident really; intuitively it evolved somehow.
 And Butter Tea is SO good that I’m excited to share the recipe with you today!
-I’ll reassure you, though, first, that my tea is drunk alongside a meal, to add to the meal’s overall nutrition.
-It is in no way intended as a meal substitute.

 1.5 cups filtered water